 To this end, the SDC has published its implementation schedule up to 2015 for the common standard negotiated at Busan for electronic publication of detailed information on development aid projects and programmes.
 The standard was established based on the complementary reporting systems of the OECD DAC and the IATI.

-The central SDC website and the sites of the cooperation offices and representations in the partner countries present extensive information on priority themes, strategies, programmes and projects and on the SDC's global operations.
+The SDC website and the sites of the representations in partner countries present extensive information on priority themes, strategies, programmes and projects and on the SDC's global operations.

 For the past few years the SDC has been more systematic in adjusting its activities to the measuring of the results and has regularly published online annual reports, reports on effectiveness and the evaluations it conducts.